-These unaudited condensed financial statements have been prepared on the historical cost basis, with the exception of financial instruments which are measured at fair value, as explained in the accounting policies set out below.
-In addition, these financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+These condensed interim financial statements have been prepared on the historical cost basis, with the exception of financial instruments which are measured at fair value, as explained in the accounting policies set out below.
+In addition, these condensed interim financial statements have been prepared using the accrual basis of accounting, except for cash flow information.

-The accounting policies set out below have been applied consistently to all periods presented in these financial statements.
+The accounting policies set out below have been applied consistently to all periods presented in these condensed interim financial statements.